GEANT-DataPlaneProgramming/int-platforms/README.md

 P4 implementation of INT
 ------

-This repository contains P4 code implementing INT data plane functionality.
-Initially the P4 INT code was developped only for bmv2 but later on it was adapted also for Tofino switches.
+This repository contains P4 code implementing the INT data plane functionality.
+Initially the P4 INT code was developped only for bmv2 but later on it was also adapted for Tofino switches.
 In this repository, we are trying maintain compatibility both with bmv2 and Tofino switches.
-Limitations of both platforms have impact on the P4 INT code limitations.
+Limitations of both platforms have impact on the P4 INT code.

 A few flavors of INT implementation are available:
-- int.p4app/int_v0.4.json - version 0.4 of the INT protocol; currently most tested version of the INT protocol; it is compatible with the INT implementation contained in the ONOS network operating system; INT version 0.4 documentation is not longer available on p4.org
+- ./int.p4app/int_v0.4.json - version 0.4 of the INT protocol; currently most tested version of the INT protocol; it is compatible with the INT implementation contained in the ONOS network operating system; INT version 0.4 documentation is not longer available on p4.org
-- int.p4app/int_v1.0.json - version 1.0 of the INT protocol; under development
+- ./int.p4app/int_v1.0.json - version 1.0 of the INT protocol; under development

 Future plans assumes implementation of the INT specification version 2.0.